Leonardo-Boss/suckless-site/dwm.suckless.org/patches/deck/index.md

 The master-client is still visible.
 The stacked clients are like a deck of cards, hence the name.

-WARNING: Doesn't respect patches which add gaps (ex. tilegap).
+NOTE: Doesn't respect patches which add gaps (ex. tilegap).

 	Tile :
 	+-----------------+--------+